- Specifications

 |---|---|

-| Source Key Reference | Technical key for identification in the data object (e.g. channel) |
+| Reference to source key | Technical key for identification in the data object, e.g., channel |

-| Variable Name in Business Logic | Internal identifier for further processing in logic and actions |
+| Variable name in business logic | Internal identifier for processing in logic and actions |

-| Label for User | Display name in the UI (if visible) |
+| Designation for users | Display name in the UI, if the parameter is visible to users |

-| Format | Data type: e.g., String, Boolean, Number, Date |
+| Format | Data type, e.g., String, Boolean, Number, Date or Enum |

-| Internal Description | Explanation of function or use (only internally visible) |
+| Internal description | Explanation of the function or usage; serves as a recognition hint for AI extraction |

-| User Visibility | UI display control: Visible, Hidden, Read-Only |
+| Visibility for users | Control of UI display: Visible, Hidden, Read-only |

-- Hidden: The parameter is processed in the background but not displayed.
+- Hidden: The parameter is processed in the background, but not displayed.

-- Read-Only: The value is visible but cannot be changed.
+- Read-only: The value is visible, but cannot be changed.

 Example Bank Data